Understanding Suicide – Is Suicide a Sin?

 Charles Spurgeon, once said, “God is too good to be unkind, too wise to be mistaken, and when you cannot trace His hand, you can always trust His heart.”

 God does not want our lives to be filled with despair.
-He allowed His only Son to die so that we could live in joy and peace.
+He allowed His only Son to die so we could live in joy and peace.
 He does not want bad things to happen to us.
-It is His desire to take care of us, forgive us, and restore us to a right relationship with Him.
+He desires to take care of us, forgive us, and restore us to a right relationship with Him.

 Sometimes great lessons can come from our suffering.
 If we believe that the Lord has our best interests in mind and that He loves us unconditionally, then we should trust Him to turn our suffering into something He can use for His glory.